 As for stress incontinence, smoking weakens the pelvic floor muscles and being overweight increases pressure on the bladder.
-Beyond that, “childbirth is probably the biggest risk factor,” says Jonathan Shaw, a urogynecologist at Dartmouth-Hitchcock Medical Center.
+Beyond that, “childbirth is probably the biggest risk factor,” says Dr. Jonathan Shaw, a urogynecologist at Dartmouth-Hitchcock Medical Center.
 “A vaginal delivery can put a lot of strain on the pelvic floor.”
 Complications that require the use of forceps or a vacuum can also cause muscle tears.

 The restrictions and stigma of leakage

 Living with light bladder leakage isn’t harmful to your health, but it can “decrease your joy and prevent you from living your best life,” Johnson says.
 Some of her patients say they won’t spend the night at a friend’s house, fearing the possibility of having an accident that they’ll need to explain.
 Others avoid planes, buses, movie theaters and anywhere else they can’t guarantee easy bathroom access.
 And since exercise, especially jumping of any kind, puts pressure on the bladder and can lead to leakage, Johnson says many women stop working out.